Blocking ads removes funding from us!

 When it comes to the camera, the current generation continues to show its weaknesses, which will hopefully be resolved with the successor, the OnePlus 8, which will arrive shortly.
 Wireless charging and IP certification would also be a great extra.

-Nevertheless, you can still go to the OnePlus 7T or - if you are looking for a larger smartphone - to the 7T without hesitation Pro grasp, even if the successor is just around the corner.
+Nevertheless, you can still safely go for the OnePlus 7T or – if you are looking for a larger smartphone – the 7T Pro, even if the successor is just around the corner.
 You won't notice the difference in performance anyway, because the 7T is already pretty well equipped and well prepared for the future.

 Thanks at this point to OnePlus, who again provided us with a test device this time.
 This of course does not affect my opinion.